cdk8s-team/cdk8s/rfc/helm-import.md

   To resolve this, we can add an `additionalProperties` property to `values` which can get any additional property a user wants to add other than the auto generated properties.

 ### What is the high-level project plan?
-TODO:

-> Describe your plan on how to deliver this feature from prototyping to GA.
-> Especially think about how to "bake" it in the open and get constant feedback
-> from users before you stabilize the APIs.
->
-> If you have a project board with your implementation plan, this is a good
-> place to link to it.
+* Addressing the open issues.
+* Implementing the feature and adding tests for it.
+* Initially this feature can be marked as experimental for the users.
+In this time we can keep track of issues being created for the feature and if there are feature requests for it.
+* Once stable, we can create a blog post about this feature demonstrating an end to end development workflow for the user.

 ### Are there any open issues that need to be addressed later?
 TODO: